 Planning a career in dance?
 Discover the high standard and extensive Professional Dance Performance and Teacher Training Dance For All has to offer and schedule your Audition.

-Our renowned tutors and our accredited full-time three year course can equip our students with all the academic qualifications, tuition, support and guidance required for a long, varied and successful dance career.
+Our renowned tutors and our accredited full-time two-year course can equip our students with all the academic qualifications, tuition, support and guidance required for a long, varied and successful dance career.
 Find out more about our Professional Course.